-I’ve devoted the bulk of my life to training and making things, so I mostly write and talk about that.
+I’ve devoted the bulk of my life to training and creating, so I mostly write and talk about that.

 I also have a lot experience and education as an athlete and coach in multiple sports and physical disciplines.

-And lastly, as a classic millennial introvert and over-thinker, I also enjoy and contemplate the internet, pop culture, clothes, beauty, my boyfriend, friendships, traveling, and whatever else I'm going through at the moment.
+And lastly, as a classic millennial introvert and over-thinker, I also enjoy and contemplate the internet, pop culture, appearance, careers, confidence, society, my boyfriend, friendships, traveling, and whatever else I’m going through at the moment.

 If that’s all you need to know, great — hop on over to the blog and start reading!